notarock/rochdamour.com/content/projects/slopify.md

 Many content creators on Youtube promote running this kind of "Faceless" content machines.
 The idea is to create a faceless social media account and monetize it by generating an endless amount of content effortlessly.
-Howerver, these youtubers are often selling a dream and are making a significant profits promoting the very tools they recommends.
+However, these Youtubers are often selling a dream and are making a significant profits promoting the very tools they recommends.

 This led me to wonder: How difficult (or easy) would it be to automate content